-Your contribution goes right to work to educating the next generation of citizens and civic leaders.
+Gifts to the Gephardt Institute for Civic and Community Engagement ensure the education of the next generation of civic leaders.
 Through the comprehensive and transformative experiences offered by the Gephardt Institute, students are able to impact St. Louis today and are prepared to impact other communities tomorrow as alumni.

 $100 or more provides any of the following:

-- Coverage for incidental expenses associated with Community-Engaged Courses, which enable faculty and students to build impactful, reciprocal, and sustained relationships with community partners.
+- Coverage for incidental expenses associated with Engage STL neighborhood immersion tours, which enable students to get off campus and connect with community partners.

 Ways to Give: